joejag/aws_exam_notes/exam.md

 - DynamoDB: You get a 400 if you use all your writers up (ProvisionedThroughputExceededException)
 - RDS: To connect on prem: update SG and make instance available in a public subnet
 - DynamoDB: There is an S3 pointer type: S3 Object ID
+- S3: To analyse in place you can use S3 Select or Redshift Spectrum
+- RDS: Restore works withing 5m and uses the default SG rather than a custom one
+- ElastiCache: Redis cannot have an IAM role, needs a Redis AUTH to login
+- RDS: MySql hsa a AWSAuthenticationPlugin to handle requirements around login
+- ElastiCache: Memcached does multi-thread.
+Redis does not
+- EFS: Only the root user has access at first, you must create directories and assign them to people
+- S3: BucketPolicy can specify a referer

 # Migrations and Transfer